thevinge/Functional-Jan2020/README.md

   opam install qcheck ocamlfind ledit ocamlbuild merlin ocp-indent user-setup utop
 ```

-ADDENDUM: Some of you mentioned missing dependencies (m4, make, gcc),
-which can easily be installed with apt-get (Ubuntu Linux and Ubuntu
+If you are missing dependencies (m4, make, gcc), they can easily be installed
-Sub-system) or via macports/homebrew (Mac).
+with `apt-get` (Ubuntu Linux and Ubuntu Sub-system) or via macports/homebrew (Mac).

-To avoid a dependency on 'bubblewrap' some of you had more luck with:
+To avoid a dependency on `bubblewrap` you may have luck with:
 ```
     opam init --disable-sandboxing
 ```